trans-travel/trans-travel/us/oh.md

 Ohio does not appear to place child custody at risk.

-However, HB68, if passed, would ban transition care for youth and go beyond most other bans of care and explicitly protect conversion therapy of trans youth, including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.
+However, HB68, if signed by the governor, would ban transition care for youth and go beyond most other bans of care including placing significant restrictions upon mental health care, puberty blockers, hormone therapy, and surgery.

 In addition, if HB183 is passed, Ohio would ban access to bathroom and locker room facilities at all schools and universities (including